Inviting Hope Home: Let Leaves Lie

 Let Leaves Lie.

 My yard is a balance between what the HOA expects and what nature needs.
 So, while we’ve tried to reduce the square footage of total lawn on our ¼ acre property, we nevertheless have a lawn, weedy and green.
-In the backyard it is mostly clover, wild violets and strawberries and unfortunately invasive Asian stilt grass!
+In the backyard it is mostly clover, wild violets and mock strawberry and unfortunately invasive Asian stilt grass!
 The beds we used to pay to mulch now look a bit messy, but intentional.
-Whatever life is meant to spring from the leaf litter is permitted time to develop and the nutrients are naturally cycled into the soil.
+Whatever life is meant to spring from the leaf litter is permitted time to develop and nutrients are naturally cycled into the soil.
 And my time is spent less on hauling leaves to the curb and more on tucking in plants and feeding the millipedes while I enjoy the seasonal cycles of nature.